GLAN DEVON BIO-FERTILISER PROJECT

 Formal submission process

-Public submissions to Council will open in June.
-Please check the Public Notification page for exact dates.
 To make a formal submission to Council within the prescribed timeframe, download the official form from the South Burnett Regional Council website.

 Please read the Council instructions carefully and include the following information in your submission:

-• Proposal description: High Impact Industry (Bio-fertiliser Facility
+• Proposal description: High Impact Industry (Bio-fertiliser Facility)

 • Applicant name: BYV Organics Pty Ltd C/- SMB Business Holding Pty Ltd